Apps start-up Beezer heads to Berlin after pitch triumph

-Beezer, an Edinburgh-based firm that lets users develop their own mobile apps, has won a place at a European technology showcase after impressing the judges at an event in London.
+Beezer, an Edinburgh-based firm that lets users develop their own mobile apps, has secured a place at a European technology showcase after winning the top pitch award at an event in London.

-The start-up, founded by entrepreneur Brian Smillie, won the top pitch award at Noah London, run in a partnership between mentoring organisation Informatics Ventures, organiser of the annual Engage, Invest, Exploit (EIE) conference in Edinburgh, and corporate finance boutique Noah Advisors.
+The start-up, founded by entrepreneur Brian Smillie, won an online vote for the best five-minute “elevator pitch” at the NOAH Start-up Stage, part of a major conference for internet business leaders and investors.

 • READ MORE: Interview: Brian Smillie, founder and chief executive of Beezer